PvPClt/project/album_en.md

 **VECHIRKO** (with relief):

 — Well, God willing.
-God willing.
-High time she was in the ground.
-I mean, look: everyone else is normal — they die submissively, without a sound.
-But this one, for some reason, kicks, defends herself, tries to survive.
-How many times does the world need to be told: if the secret services decide to kill you, you’ll be killed.
-Don’t resist, it’s pointless — you’re only prolonging the agony.
+About time she’s six feet under.
+Look, everyone else is normal — they die quiet, no fuss.
+But this one?
+She kicks, she fights, she tries to crawl out of it.
+How many times do we have to say it: if the Service wants you dead, you’re dead.
+Don’t resist, it’s a waste of time — you’re just dragging it out.

 **SENKO** (rubbing his hands):